vmware/photon/docs/photon-admin-guide.md

 	journalctl -u auditd

-For more information, see the journalctl man page: `man journalctl`
+For more information, see the journalctl man page by running this command on Photon OS: `man journalctl`

 ### Migrating Scripts to systemd